Gloria-21/yoga-project/README.md

 ## Testing

+I have done the testing for my website using the dev tools on google chrome.
+I have been testing regulary checking that the results were the expected on different sizes, from mobile devices to desktop and tablet, making sure the website was responsive in all of them.
 ### Validator testing
 To check the validity of the codes I have used [W3C Markup Validation](https://validator.w3.org/) and [W3C CSS Validation](https://jigsaw.w3.org/css-validator/)